-In babies the ratio of skin surface area to body volume is significantly lager than in adults.
+In babies and children the ratio of skin surface area to body volume is significantly larger than in adults.

 Baby sebamed was developed specifically for the needs of sensitive children’s skin and dermatologically tested for compatibility.
 Its pH value of 5.5 plays a particularly important role in children’s early years, because it promotes the formation of the acid mantle.
 Baby sebamed can be used in conjunction with a course of treatment for neurodermatitis, eczemas, skin infections, and other types of irritation, but you should confirm this with your child’s paediatrician beforehand.
 The cleansing products in the range start to protect and nourish the skin as soon as you begin washing with them, while the care products calm irritated skin, support the healing process and help to protect the delicate skin found in children.